humberto-garza/SparkFunEdisonADC/README.md

 >  - 0x00: Assert after one conversion.
 >  - 0x01: Assert after two conversions.
 >  - 0x10: Assert after four conversions

+___
+> ***set_config_command(...)***

+> - This function is the one that will set the specific string to configure the ADC according to what is specified.
+This will receive some binary parameters in this order:
+> - set_config_command(
+>  - int os,
+>  - int imc,
+>  - int pga,
+>  - int mode,
+>  - int rate,
+>  - int comp_mode,
+>  - int comp_pol,
+>  - int comp_lat,
+>  - int comp_que)
+> - An example to declare a value comes as follows: int os = 0b0
+> - And the specifications for this value can be checked in this documentation.
+> - You will not need to worry about setting the configuration of the ADC over and over again every time you want to read a different Analog pin or read a different configuration.
+ > - The configuration string is kept in the object and when you call the "adc_read" it will configure it for you before reading it.

+___
+>***adc_read()***

+> - This command will configure the ADC with the specified parameters; after that, it will read the answer from the ADC, put the reply in the proper order and then return in an integer the value.
+> - Keep in mind that you may need to do some math in order to use this data; this is the raw data coming from the ADC but put in order

+___
+>***get_config_command()***

+> - This function will only return the command that is being used to configure the ADC, it can be helpful to check in real time what you have just configured.

 [Back to Top](#index)